 As with previous fiscal years, bus replacement remains the primary capital need for the agency.
 In fact, approximately 30 of MST's 80 full-sized buses have reached their replacement age.
-Last year, MST received a \$788,000 grant for four new hybrid diesel electric minibuses, which were delivered and deployed into service during FY 2013.
-In addition, rural grants helped MST purchase an additional commuter-style coach and associated equipment for use on Line 78 Presidio-Santa Cruz Express.
-Federal grants allowed MST to replace and expand its minibus fleet to meet the specific transportation needs of elderly and disabled populations in the county.
-During the fiscal year, MST utilized a portion of its \$2.78 million federal capital grant to complete construction for the new JAZZ Bus Rapid Transit line on the Monterey Peninsula.
-California Proposition 1B Transportation Bonds continued to provide needed local match for federally funded capital projects and bus replacements and funded other capital needs of the agency related to safety, security and technology.
+In FY 2013, MST received a \$788,000 grant for four new hybrid diesel electric minibuses, which were delivered and deployed into service late last fiscal year.
+In addition, federal grants helped MST purchase additional commuter-style coaches for use on rural transit lines in southern Monterey County.
+Federal grants have also allowed MST to replace and expand its minibus fleet to meet the specific transportation needs of elderly and disabled populations in the county.
+During the fiscal year, MST utilized a \$5 million federal State of Good Repair capital grant to initiate the purchase of 16 replacement transit buses.
+And, California Proposition 1B Transportation Bonds continued to provide needed local match for federally funded capital projects and bus replacements and funded other capital needs of the agency related to safety, security and technology.